Piia Leino

 Piia Leino (born 1977) is a Finnish writer.
 She studied at the University of Tampere and now lives in Helsinki where she works as a journalist.
 She also studied creative writing at the Kriittinen korkeakoulu (Critical Academy) in Helsinki.
 She has published two novels until date: Ruma Kassa (The Ugly Cashier) and Taivas (Heaven).
+Leino holds a Master's degree in Social Sciences.
+He studied at the University of Tampere, majoring in journalism and graduated in 2004.
+Leino's novel Taivas (2017) won the European Union Prize for Literature in 2019, and her manuscript won the S&S Publishing House's The State of the World novel competition in spring 2017.
 The latter won the EU Prize for Literature in 2019.